 Article VI – Election of Officers

-SECTION 1 – The Nominating Committee shall recommend to the Board its nominations for all vacancies that may exist for officers, directors and committees, at least Seven (7) days prior to the annual meeting.
+SECTION 1 – The Nominating Committee shall recommend to the Board its nominations for all vacancies that may exist for officers, directors and committees during Board meetings, or by electronic communication (e.g., e-mail).
 The Nominating Committee may give consideration to its selection of the Vice-President to be recommended for the Presidency, without regard to the chronological order of his previous election to the office of Vice-President.

-SECTION 2 – The election of officers and members of the Board of Directors shall be at the annual meeting.
-In the case of rejection on the floor, the Nominating Committee shall immediately recommend substitution for the rejected nominees or recommend that the said position or positions remain vacant.
+SECTION 2 – The election of officers and members of the Board of Directors may occur anytime during the fiscal year by majority vote.
+In the case of rejection, the Nominating Committee shall immediately recommend substitution for the rejected nominees or recommend that the said position or positions remain vacant.

 Article VII – Amendments

-The Constitution may be amended at the annual meeting by a majority vote of the members present, provided such amendment has been proposed in writing to the President at least 30 days prior to the meeting.
+The Constitution may be amended by a majority vote of the Board members, provided such amendment has been proposed in writing to the President at least 30-days prior to the vote.

 Article VIII – Honorary Life Membership